sebastian89n/code-learning-hub/tools/git/04-remote-branches.md

 ## Section 4: Understanding Remote Branches in Git

+When working with Git, it's important to distinguish between **local branches** and **remote branches**.
+These concepts are fundamental to version control and collaboration.

 ### Remote Branches in Git

 In Git, **remote branches** represent the state of branches on a remote repository.
 They are used for collaboration and